Vaccine - Fill & Finish Tech Transfer

 THERE IS NO ROOM FOR ERROR IN TECH TRANSFER

-The speed at which the creation of Moderna's & Pfizer’s vaccine was accomplished is remarkable considering pharmaceutical development is typically measured in years, not months.
-For many of us, it is a hopeful sign for the future and provides a positive outlook for our industry’s ability to rapidly and safely advance drug candidates and deliver better results for patients.
-However, it has presented another challenge, vaccine manufacturing capacity.
+The speed at which the creation of the COVID-19 vaccines was accomplished is remarkable.
+This provides a positive outlook for our industry's ability to rapidly and safely advance drug candidates that deliver better results for patients.

 Talk to a Pii Scientist